TechGrounds-Cloud8/cloud8-Killian97/assignments answers w2/NTW-02/NTW-02 answer.md

 Learn how to accees your router and find information inside.

 ## Key terminology
+- ***DCHP (Dynamic Host Configuration Protocol):*** The DCHP server is a build in server on for example a router and automatically gives private Ip adresses to every divice given to this router.
 - ***Multiport:*** When a device uses more then 1 port for input and output.
 - ***MAC adresses (Media Access Control):*** This is a physical adress and is connected to a single device.
 MAC adresses are in the datalink layer.
 A device can have multiple MAC adresses.s
 - ***Star topology:*** This is a topology where all network components are pshysically connected to a central node, for example a router or a switch.